Don't wanna be here? Send us removal request.

 The Transmedia Nature of Needy Streamer Overload

-Needy Streamer Overload, also known as Needy Girl Overdose, is a highly innovative visual novel that leverages transmedia storytelling to create a uniquely immersive and complex narrative experience.
-In the game, players assume the role of an online manager for Ame, a fictional live-streamer whose mental health and personal identity are progressively eroded by her dependence on her audience and her own online persona.
-Through its fusion of game mechanics with the aesthetics and pressures of real-world social media platforms, Needy Streamer Overload introduces players to a narrative that resonates powerfully with contemporary issues surrounding digital identity, mental health, and the broader phenomenon of “influencer” culture (McNinch, 2021; Gcores, 2022).
+Needy Streamer Overload (NSO), also known as Needy Girl Overdose, is an innovative visual novel that leverages transmedia storytelling to create an immersive and complex narrative experience.
+Players assume the role of an online manager for Ame, a fictional live-streamer whose mental health and personal identity deteriorate as she becomes increasingly consumed by her audience and online persona.
+By integrating game mechanics with real-world social media aesthetics and pressures, NSO resonates with contemporary issues surrounding digital identity, mental health, and the phenomenon of influencer culture (Van Ryn, Apperley, and Clemens, 2018).

 Breaking the Fourth Wall